 Learning how to deal with your emotions is an important part of taking control of heart failure.
-Although people with heart failure commonly experience depression or anxiety, it does not mean you have to resign yourself to living with these feelings.
-It is important for your overall well being that you take positive steps to manage these problems.
+Although people with heart failure commonly experience depression or anxiety, it doesn’t mean you have to resign yourself to living with these feelings.
+It’s important for your general well-being that you take positive steps to manage these problems.

 There are many things you can do to combat these negative emotions and improve your quality of life:

-- Exercise regularly and increase your activity level - feeling better physically can also decrease depression and anxiety
+- Exercise regularly and increase your activity level - feeling better physically can also reduce depression and anxiety.

 - Try to see the lighter side of your situation - laughter is amazingly therapeutic.

-If your depression or anxiety is severe, or does not get better, then speak to your doctor or nurse.
+If your depression or anxiety is severe, or doesn’t get better, then speak to your doctor or nurse.
 A consultation with a psychologist may be very helpful.
 There are also medicines that have been shown to safely reduce anxiety and depression in patients with heart failure.

 Return to Your emotions